Maaxswxw Gibuu / Gitk’san and Carrier from Takla Lake First Nation

-Katherine Stocker is Haida and was born and raised on Haida territory in Haida Gwaii.
+Katharina Stocker is Haida and was born and raised on Haida territory in Haida Gwaii.
 She is from the Raven Clan in matriarchal Haida society.
-Katherine serves as the Executive Director of NIȽ TU,O Child and Family Services Society, a position she has held for 11 years.
-Katherine is a graduate of the University of Victoria Administration of Aboriginal Governments Program.
+Katharina serves as the Executive Director of NIȽ TU,O Child and Family Services Society, a position she has held for 11 years.
+Katharina is a graduate of the University of Victoria Administration of Aboriginal Governments Program.

 Nezul Be Hunuyeh Child & Family Services

 Cindy is the new Executive Director of Nezul Be Hunuyeh Child & Family Services.
 She replaces Michelle Chase who was in the role for 20 years.
 She was born and raised in Prince George and considers BC her home.

 Nezul Be Hunuyeh Child & Family Services provides prevention and support services, guardianship, voluntary family and resource services to three nations, Nak’zadli Whut’en, Binche Whut’en and Tl’azt’en Nation.
 Cindy was employed with Nezul Be Hunuyeh as one of the delegated managers from 2010-2015.
 Cindy was instrumental in developing and mentoring the Prince George Nezul Be Hunuyeh office and staff.
 From 2015-2022, Cindy worked as a director within MCFD Provincial Office transforming child welfare policy and practice.
 Cindy is thrilled to be back working for Nezul Be Hunuyeh Child & Family Services and the communities.